dell/cosi/.github/pull_request_template.md

 - [ ] Integration testing

 # Special Notes For Your Reviewer:
-Please describe the parts of cod reviewers should focuse on.
+Please describe the parts of code reviewers should focus on.

 # Additional documentation
 - [ ] Enhancement proposals